BrandonXLF/details-and-file-uploads/README.md

 # Checkout Fields and File Upload for WooCommerce

-Easily add general or item-specific detail inputs and file uploads to the WooCommerce checkout page.
+Easily add general or item-specific detail inputs and file uploads to the WooCommerce checkout page's additional information section.

 ## Description